AlchemicalChef/ADSecure/README.md

-# Active Directory Tier Model PowerShell Module
+# Active Directory Tier Model - PowerShell Module

 ## Overview

-The **ADTierModel** module implements a comprehensive tiered administrative model for Active Directory environments, following the Microsoft's Enhanced Security Administrative Environment (ESAE) best practices, while also being maintainable.
+The **ADTierModel** module implements a tiered administrative model for Active Directory environments, following the Microsoft's Enhanced Security Administrative Environment (ESAE) best practices, while also being maintainable.
 This module enforces separation of duties and reduces the risk of privilege escalation by logically separating administrative access into three tiers.

 ## Architecture